 - Lumpia wrappers: These are very delicate, thin wrappers, but are strong enough to hold the lumpia filling.

 - Diced veggies: This recipe calls for carrots, celery, and onion.
-You can also shred the veggies if a finer texture is desired
+You can also shred the veggie for a finer texture.

 - Ground beef and/ or ground pork: A lot of people combine the two, or use either or.

-- A small bowl of water: This is used to help seal the edges when rolling.
+- A small bowl of water: Water helps seal the edges when rolling.

 - Vegetable oil: For frying.